 The first step toward earning a CSPO certification is to take a Certified Scrum Product Owner course with one of our certified trainers or coaches.
-It is a two-day (16 hour), in-person course, or a 14 hour live online course, that will teach you about the Scrum framework and how to become a successful Product Owner.
+It is a two-day (16 hour) in-person course, or a 14 hour live online course, that will teach you about the Scrum framework and how to become a successful Product Owner.
 After completing the course, you will have an account created on our website where you will be able to download and print a copy of your CSPO certification.
 At this time, there is no test requirement to earn a CSPO certification.

 Please visit our Course Search page to find a CSPO course in your area.

 For inquiries about pricing, the instructor's background, venue location, and more, click the black course title.
 Please note that registration, payment, and special accommodations are handled by our Registered Education Providers® (REPs.)

 Your CSPO course registration payment includes the following:

 - The 14-16-hour CSPO course

 - Access to your Scrum Alliance certification account where you can access your CSPO certification

 - A complimentary two-year membership with Scrum Alliance®